Martha Baird Rockefeller: Performance career and philanthropy

 In 1918, she toured with Australian soprano Nellie Melba.
 Three years after her Boston success, Martha Baird performed before New York City audiences for the first time, appearing at the Princess Theater on March 22, 1920.
 On August 4 of that same year, she wed importer Adrian van Laar, but the union was not a lasting one; the couple divorced in 1925.

-It was during this time, however, that her performing career took off, fueled by an intense touring schedule across Europe and the United States.
+It was during this time, however, that her performing career began to succeed, led by a busy touring schedule across Europe and the United States.
 According to The New York Times, "she made her London debut at the Royal Albert Hall with Sir Thomas Beecham and the London Symphony Orchestra" in 1926, and then also "appeared with the Boston Symphony Orchestra under the late Serge Koussevitzky."

 Her second marriage — to lawyer Arthur Moulton Allen — was a far more successful one.
 They remained a couple from the time of their wedding day (May 20, 1930) until her husband's death on May 6, 1950.
 Although she concertized periodically during this phase of her life, her greatest contributions to the arts came in the form of advocacy and philanthropy.
 In addition to her longtime service as the president of the Providence Community Concert Association in Rhode Island, she also was actively involved in fostering the outreach by the Providence Symphony Orchestra to area youth through concerts and other initiatives, and served on the board of trustees for her alma mater, the New England Conservatory.

 Her third and final marriage – to John D. Rockefeller Jr. – enabled her to take her philanthropic work to even greater heights.
 On the day of her marriage (August 15, 1951) to the longtime friend of her late husband and fellow widower, she was given a sizeable trust fund by Rockefeller, which she used to establish the Martha Baird Rockefeller Fund for Music in 1957.
 When her third husband died in 1960, she then redirected a significant portion of her $48 million inheritance to that fund.
 In operation until 1982, the Martha Baird Rockefeller Fund for Music provided critical scholarship and grant support to solo artists and ensembles for a quarter of a century before it was dissolved.

 Among her beneficiaries, according to The New York Times, were the: "Boston Symphony Orchestra, the City Center of Music and Drama, Lincoln Center for the Performing Arts, the Manhattan School of Music, the Metropolitan Opera Association, the Symphony of the New World, and the New England Conservatory of Music.
-During the 1969–1970 season, she made gifts for the City Center's new production of 'Rigoletto' and for the Metropolitan's new mountings of 'Norma' and 'Der Freischütz.
+During the 1969–1970 season, she made gifts for the City Center's new production of Rigoletto and for the Metropolitan's new mountings of Norma and Der Freischütz.

 A governor of the American Red Cross, she also "supported organizations of special interest to her late husband", including "Colonial Williamsburg, Harvard Divinity School, the Riverside Church, Brown University, the Metropolitan Museum of Art, the National Council of Churches and the Sealantic Fund."